commandlayer/agent-cards/COMPLIANCE .md

 Steps:
 1. Do not silently modify public state
-2. File an Issue or follow SECURITY.md
+2. File an Issue or follow `SECURITY.md`
 3. Steward determines next version + revocation
 4. Updates logged in `RESOLUTION.md`

+Resolvers SHOULD treat affected bindings as **UNTRUSTED** until governance resolution is recorded.

 ---